racherb/racherb.github.io/_posts/2019-07-05-the-first-step-to-a-Safe-ai.md

 published: true
 tags: [Free & Open Software, Safe AI, Software License, SRU]
 ---
-> Unleash the democratizing power of software developers and the community as a fundamental first step to achieve the development of Secure Artificial Intelligence
+> Unleash the democratizing power of software developers and the community as a fundamental first step to achieve the development of Secure Artificial Intelligence.

 ## Preamble